kikoncuo/Simple-Mockup-Server/README.md

 ```

 ### Access created endpoints
-1. To list all the petitions endpoints: http://localhost:3001/listEndpoints
+1. To list all the requests endpoints: http://localhost:3001/listEndpoints
 2. Execute any petition type to http://localhost:3001/customEndpoints/ENDPOINTNAME to get the specified response

-### Alternative way to set and edit simple petitions
+### Alternative way to set and edit simple requests

 1. Open file httpPetitions.json
-2. Edit/add/delete any petitions (All petitions must be in one line with the same structure as before)
+2. Edit/add/delete any requests (All requests must be in one line with the same structure as before)

 ### Instructions to add functions with logic to the default configuration